History of the Las Vegas Raiders: Las Vegas Raiders (2020–present)

 The 2023 season would go moderately well, but on October 31, 2023, after their week 8 loss to the Detroit Lions and a 3–5 start, the Raiders fired head coach Josh McDaniels and general manager Dave Ziegler.
 The Raiders hired interim head coach Antonio Pierce and interim general manager Champ Kelly.
 Two highlights occurred during Pierce's tenure is when the Raiders set a franchise record for most points scored in a game of 63 points in week 15 against the Los Angeles Chargers.
 The Raiders won the game 63–21.
 Another highlight is where the Raiders upset the defending and eventual Super Bowl champions Kansas City Chiefs 20–14 on Christmas Day.
 The Raiders improved on their record from last season, but they would miss the playoffs after their loss in week 17 to the Indianapolis Colts.
 They would later finish with an 8–9 record, good enough to finish at 2nd place in the AFC West.

 On January 19, 2024, the Raiders announced that Antonio Pierce would be the team's next head coach.

 However, the 2024 season would be Pierce's only full season as head coach after posing a 4–13 record that season.
 After starting 2–2 that season, the Raiders suffered a disastrous 10-game losing streak until the streak ended with a win over the Jacksonville Jaguars in Week 17.
 On January 7, 2025, the Raiders fired Antonio Pierce after his only full season with the Raiders.

+On January 25, 2025, former USC and Seattle Seahawks coach Pete Carroll was hired as the head coach of the Raiders, departing Seattle after 15 years with the Seahawks organization.
+Upon coaching his first game for the Raiders, he became the oldest head coach (73) in NFL history.
+During the offseason, the Raiders traded for Geno Smith, reuniting Carroll with his former Seahawks quarterback.
+After one season with the Raiders, Carroll was fired on January 5, 2026, after leading the team to a 3–14 record.

+On February 9, 2026, the Raiders hired Seattle Seahawks offensive coordinator Klint Kubiak as their next head coach, having recently won Super Bowl LX.